 Merlin is reluctant too follow the Dragons advice, but ultimately he does actually poison Morgana.

 Its heartbreaking watching the look on Morgana’s face when she realises what Merlin has done to her.
 Merlin was the last person in Camelot she felt she could trust.
 She had become estranged from Arthur due to his own feelings about magic, and even Gwen she wasn’t entirely sure she could trust due to the role magic had played in the death of her father.

 Now however he was betraying her and even making an attempt on her life thus proving to her that she was all alone.
 Its even worse when you consider that Morgana was completely innocent at this point too.
 Morgause had made her the centre of the spell without her knowledge and she certainly at this point would not have wished for Arthur to have died.
-Ironically Merlin could have very well convinced Morgana to have consumed the poison herself to save Arthur, or may have even been able to turn her against Morgause by revealing that Morgause had used her for her spell, and thus put her life in danger.
+Ironically Merlin could have very well convinced Morgana to have consumed the poison herself to save Arthur, or may have even been able to turn her against Morgause by revealing that Morgause had used her for her spell.

-Thus Merlin and Gaius proved that they weren’t great friends to her anyway.
+Merlin and Gaius proved that they weren’t great friends to her.
 Ultimately both did not trust her and Merlin especially did not when it mattered.
 He let her down and ultimately ended up playing a key role in her descent into darkness.

 When we next see Morgana at the start of series 3 she has returned from a year with Morgause to Camelot.
 Uther has spent ages searching for her and has lost many men in doing so.
 At one point he states that he does not care how many men he loses as long as he finds her.